 The GEF grant will strengthen the capacity of stakeholders at all levels (in countries and regional partners) to undertake monitoring of the whole BOB ecosystem and to plan and coordinate management activities at regional level.
 The project will strengthen regional cooperation between countries and between government agencies within countries with the engagement of civil society and the private sector.
 The Project will focus on strengthening the mechanisms at regional and national levels for planning, coordination, and monitoring of the BOBLME.
-The project will support the development of the "Consortium for the Conservation and Restoration of the BOBLME" (CCR-BOBLME) which by the end of the project will meet regularly (at least annually) to (Promote information exchange and capacity development; monitor BOBLME health and status and monitor progress of the SAP implementation activities and projects).
+The project will support the development of the

+?Consortium for the Conservation and Restoration of the BOBLME?
+(CCR-BOBLME) which by the end of the project will meet regularly (at least annually) to (Promote information exchange and capacity development; monitor BOBLME health and status and monitor progress of the SAP implementation activities and projects).
 The establishment of the CCR-BOBLME will involve the development of a cooperative agreement for monitoring ecosystems targets in the SAP.
 It also includes compilation, analysis, safe storage and sharing of information of historical baseline ecosystem data at national and regional levels.
-The project will support planning, coordination and implementation of national elements of the SAP (SAP/NAPs) including the Focus Areas and associated national plans for EAFM, IUU fishing, ETP species, Marine Managed Areas, etc. will be supported by national inter-sectoral coordination committees to strengthen coordination and regulary and institutional frameworks at national level.
+The project will support planning, coordination and implementation of national elements of the SAP (SAP/NAPs) including the Focus Areas and associated national plans for EAFM, IUU fishing, ETP species, Marine Managed Areas, etc. will be supported by national inter-sectoral coordination committees to strengthen coordination and regulatory and institutional frameworks at national level.
 NGO and civil society engagement in the SAP will be strengthened and a stakeholder consultation mechanism will be established.
 The project will adopt an adaptive results-based approach to management and sharing of information and lessons learned.
-The baseline activities described above (Section 1.3 and 1.4) with respect to the level of existing transboundary cooperation on management of shared coastal and marine resources and cooperation exists within an
+The baseline activities described above (Section 1.3 and 1.4) with respect to the level of existing transboundary cooperation on management of shared coastal and marine resources and cooperation exists within and between organisations and at national level (and between environment and other sectors) will contribute an estimated USD 1 500 000 from all countries and partners during the lifetime of the project.